numidium/dfu-mods/FlatReplacer/readme.txt

 -------------------------
 Each individual JSON object defines a replacement.
 Objects begin with a "{", end with a "}", and are separated with a ",".
 Object property definitions begin with the property name enclosed in quotes, are separated from their value by a ":", and are separated by other property definitions by a ",".
+Omitted values will be set to their defaults or wildcard values.
 The following describes each property definition:

 Regions - Integer Array - Region IDs that the replacement should appear in.
 The supplied values must be enclosed in square brackets ([]) and each value must be separated by a ",".
 Supply a -1 in the first position to make the replacement apply to all regions.
 Subsequent values will be ignored.